Timothe-Dandoy/POLYFEM/README.md

   -  scripts: contains the scrips used for the analysis.

-  -  figures: contains figure pdf found in the report
+  -  figures: contains the figures found in the report

-  -  annexes: contains annex pdf found in the report
+  -  annexes: contains the annexes found in the report